Julia Gasper

-Julia Gasper is an English independent academic specialising in early modern literature, and a right-wing political activist affiliated with the English Democrats.
-She formerly belonged to the UK Independence Party (UKIP).
-A vociferous critic of LGBT rights, she has generated controversy with comments widely deemed homophobic and transphobic.
+Julia Gasper is an English politician and independent scholar of 17th and 18th-century European literature.
+A right-wing activist, she is affiliated with the English Democrats and formerly belonged to the UK Independence Party (UKIP).
+A vocal critic of LGBT rights, she has attracted media attention for her negative comments regarding homosexuality and transgender identities.

-In 1987, Gasper obtained a D.Phil. in English Literature from the University of Oxford after studying at Somerville College.
-She converted her D.Phil. thesis – a study of the role of Protestantism in the work of Thomas Dekker – into her first book; published in 1990, it received a mixed critical reception.
-She has since published two further books on eighteenth-century European history, on Theodore of Corsica and the Jean-Baptiste de Boyer, Marquis d'Argens, respectively.
+In 1987, Gasper obtained a D.Phil. in English Literature from the University of Oxford.
+She converted her thesis, a study of Protestantism in the work of Thomas Dekker, into her first book.
+She later published books on Theodore of Corsica, Jean-Baptiste de Boyer, and Elizabeth Craven, while also contributing entries to the Oxford Dictionary of National Biography.

-Involved in local politics within the Oxford area, she has been a parish councillor for Risinghurst and Sandhills.
-In 2012 Gasper was selected as UKIP's Parliamentary candidate for Oxford East.
-She was scrutinised for her anti-LGBT blog posts by LGBT-themed news service PinkNews.
-When the Sunday Mirror exposed further anti-LGBT comments that she had made on a UKIP members forum, she was denounced by party leader Nigel Farage and stepped down from her position.
-Changing her allegiance to the English Democrats, she unsuccessfully stood for them in the 2014 European Parliament election and for Oxford City Council in a local by-election.
+Active in Oxford local politics, during the 2010s she served as a parish councillor for Risinghurst and Sandhills.
+She stood unsuccessfully as UKIP's candidate for Oxford East in the 2010 general election and then for Quarry and Risinghurst in the 2012 Oxford City Council election.
+During the latter campaign, her negative comments regarding homosexuality and LGBT rights activism attracted press attention from PinkNews and the Sunday Mirror.
+Her views were criticised by UKIP leader Nigel Farage and she stepped down as local party chair.
+Defecting to the English Democrats, she unsuccessfully stood for them in the 2014 European Parliament election and a 2014 Oxford City Council by-election.